nigrosimone/ng-generic-pipe/README.md

 ## API

 `ngGenericPipe` need to pipe on a value.
-The value become the first argument of the funtion called by ngGenericPipe, eg.:
+The value become the first argument of the funtion called by `ngGenericPipe`, eg.:

 ```
 'Hello world!' | ngGenericPipe: writeMessage